ByronEncinas/ByronEncinas/README.md

 - **Wolfram Mathematica**: Exploring the power of Mathematica for mathematical and technical computing challenges. 🔬
 - **Python**: Employing Python's versatility for data analysis, automation, and algorithmic tasks. 🐍
 - **Ruby**: Delving into Ruby to expand my horizons in elegant and expressive programming. 💎
+- **LaTeX**: Proficient in using LaTeX markup language for typesetting complex documents, particularly those with mathematical content. 📝

 ## Databases